Slade1995/Processing-Phone-list-App/README.md

 # Processing-Phone-list-App
 Feel free to add more similar data to the txt file :)

-It is a very baisc app but i thought it was quite cool how it all worked.
+It is a very basic app but i thought it was quite cool how it all worked.
 This java app uses a txt file to read through the data and displays the information based on the method names. i will list the methods and what they do below:

  readData() reads the data file content and populates the list of SmartPhone instances.